blazer444/Acer-Nitro-5-Hackintosh-AN515-54-Ventura/README.md

 Acer Nitro 5 Hackintosh AN515-54 Ventura OpenCore 0.9.3
 macOS Ventura on Acer Nitro 5 AN515-54 with OpenCore 0.9.3 EFI folder.

+# macOS Ventura : version 13.6.1

+The project was made from scratch with the help of [Opencore - Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+A huge thanks to the awesome community for the documantation.

+`Opencore Version : 0.9.3`

 ## Configuration